Mintygadhok/abletrace-lab-docs/Section_1.md

 **P30  ADD-FORMULATION INTERMEDIATE SUMMARY SHOWS Kg-ONLY DURING ADD (minutes).** ⚠ NEW S78 (the action; the defect was logged S48).
 Display flips to #(Kg) after save; DB is correct throughout.
 Frontend-only. ⚠ Parked for "Route 5", never picked up — 30 sessions untracked.
 Same display-guard family as Defect 2 and P27; batch it with the R5 display switch rather than fixing alone.
 [J17]

+**P31  PROD SSL CERTIFICATE HAS NO EMAIL REGISTERED — NO EXPIRY WARNING (minutes).** ⚠ NEW S79.
+Prod's Let's Encrypt cert was issued with NO contact email; confirmed via `sudo certbot show_account` → "Email contact: none". ⚠ SO PROD GETS NO RENEWAL-FAILURE WARNING.
+Auto-renew is scheduled, but if it ever fails silently the first symptom is a browser security warning on a LIVE CLIENT SITE.
+Dev was deliberately given info@abletrace.ca for exactly this reason — prod is the one that matters and is the one without it.
+FIX: register a contact email on prod's certbot account (`sudo certbot update_account -m info@abletrace.ca --agree-tos`), then confirm with `show_account`. ⚠ Does not touch the cert itself or reissue anything — account metadata only.
+[3B.6]

 > ⚠ Note: the queue jumps P24 → P27.
 P25/P26 were assigned in S75 (not carried into this file).
 Minty reconciles the numbering at re-rank.

 ---